Midrash Shmuel Yeshiva: History

 Midrash Shmuel is part of the widespread trend since the 1970s of yeshiva Torah study programs in Israel for post-high-school students from America and other English-speaking countries.
 In the 1970s there were only a handful of such programs for overseas students at the Mir, Brisk yeshiva, and Ponovezh yeshiva.
 Today, there are dozens of such yeshivas.

 Rabbi Moskovits opened Midrash Shmuel in the early 1990s at the urging of his students and with the heartfelt encouragement of Torah giants of the generation, Rabbi Shlomo Zalman Auerbach and Rabbi Elazar Menachem Mann Shach, among others.

 Educational activities

-Midrash Shmuel recruits students from America, United Kingdom, Germany, Russia, Mexico, South Africa, and France who have completed yeshiva high schools and its dean is active in this regard.
+Midrash Shmuel recruits students from the United States, United Kingdom, Germany, Russia, Mexico, South Africa, and France who have completed yeshiva high schools and its dean is active in this regard.

 Students in the rabbinic ordination program receive semikhah directly from the rosh yeshiva Rabbi Moskovits.
 Students develop personal relationships with the rosh yeshiva and rabbinic lecturers which continue after graduation, as alumni participate in reunions and yeshiva fund-raising events in communities where they settle.